DanySK/action-drop-ossrh-staging-repo/README.md

+## IMPORTANT NOTICE

+> Since Maven Central OSSRH has been sunsetted, this action is no longer maintained.

 # Drop Staging Repository on Maven Central OSSRH

 This GitHub Action drops a Sonatype staging repository on Maven Central using the [Nexus REST API](https://s01.oss.sonatype.org).